-- Undertaking and completing the planning and preparation of the visit. - Ensuring that a comprehensive risk assessment has been completed prior to the visit and all policies and procedures are adhered too. - Ensuring that the Risk Assessment has been read and signed by all staff attending the trip. - Obtaining the Headteacher's prior agreement before any visit can take place.

-- Appointing a deputy. - Clearly defining each staff member's role and responsibilities. - Being aware of child protection issues and Safeguarding. - Ensuring that adequate first-aid provision will be available.
-All groups must be accompanied by a qualified first aider, pediatric first aider for EYFS. - Ensuring the ratio of staff/helpers to pupils is appropriate for the needs of the group.
-The EVC will advise on this. - Having enough information on the pupils proposed for the visit to assess their suitability or be satisfied that their suitability has been assessed and confirmed.
+- Undertaking and completing the planning and preparation of the visit. - Ensuring that a comprehensive risk assessment has been completed prior to the visit and all policies and procedures are adhered too. - Ensuring that the Risk Assessment has been read and signed by all staff attending the trip. - Obtaining the Headteacher's prior agreement before any visit can take place. - Appointing a deputy. - Clearly defining each staff member's role and responsibilities. - Being aware of child protection issues and Safeguarding. - Ensuring that adequate first-aid provision will be available.
+All groups must be accompanied by a qualified first aider, pediatric first aider for EYFS. - Be responsible for ensuring that any necessary medication is placed in a first aid bag and taken on the trip. - Be responsible for recording on CPOMS when any medication is administered. - Ensuring the ratio of staff/helpers to pupils is appropriate for the needs of the group.
+The EVC will advise on this. - Having enough information on the pupils proposed for the visit to assess their suitability or be satisfied that their suitability has been assessed and confirmed. - Ensuring that emergency contact numbers and a copy of emergency procedures are available to all staff and helpers for trips abroad and other designated longer trips.

-- Ensuring that emergency contact numbers and a copy of emergency procedures are available to all staff and helpers for trips abroad and other designated longer trips. - Staff having each other's contact details/mobile number - Ensuring that the group's staff and helpers have details of pupils' special educational or medical needs.
+- Obtaining appropriate licenses such AALA certificates - Staff having each other's contact details/mobile number - Ensuring that the group's staff and helpers have details of pupils' special educational or medical needs.